rebase-agency/cra-template-ui/README.md

 Your package will build in `dist` folder.

 ## Features
-- Storybook with autodocs and theme
+- Storybook with autodocs and start config theme
 - Rollup with ready configuration